Wesleyan International Speakers Program (WISP)

 Languages spoken: I’m fluent in Bulgarian, English, and Russian.
 I’m currently learning French, ASL, and Greek at Wes and self-studying Macedonian and Turkish.

 Bio: Hey hey!
-I’m Vik (she/her) and I’m a freshman, majoring in Government, Neuroscience and Behavior as well as Psychology.
+I’m Vik (she/her) and I’m a sophomore, majoring in Government, Neuroscience and Behavior as well as Psychology.
 I’m from Haskovo, a small town in Southern Bulgaria.
 In my free time I read (anything really, but mostly graphic novels) and make comics.
 I enjoy dancing and fashion.
 My favorite building on campus is Allbritton but the construction site next to Exley is a close second.
 On campus I’m mostly involved in public speaking clubs, like Mock Trial and Debate.
 A fun fact about me is that I know every poem by Hristo Botev, my favorite Bulgarian revolutionary, by heart.
 I love memorizing stuff, so I happen to know the entire Bee Movie script as well.
 Through WISP I’m inviting people to get more familiar with Bulgaria but I’m also excited to learn about the countries the other wonderful speakers are from.

-Why did you join the WIS Program?
+Why did you join WISP?

 I joined WISP because most people in the U.S. don’t know much about Bulgaria.
 I’d like to spread awareness about my culture and its origins.
 I’m particularly interested in the language, history and traditional dance.